Why is this medication prescribed?

 Talk to your doctor about eating grapefruit or drinking grapefruit juice while taking this medication.

 What should I do if I forget a dose?

 Take the missed dose as soon as you remember it.
 However, if it is within 6 hours of your next dose, skip the missed dose and continue your regular dosing schedule.
 Do not take a double dose to make up for a missed one.

 What side effects can this medication cause?

 Selpercatinib may cause side effects.
 Tell your doctor if any of these symptoms are severe or do not go away:

 - dry mouth

 - stomach pain

 - swelling of your arms, legs, hands, and feet

-- pain in the right upper part of the stomach; unusual bruising or bleeding; dark urine; or yellowing of the skin and eye
+- pain in the right upper part of the stomach; unusual bruising or bleeding; dark urine; nausea, vomiting, or loss of appetite; or yellowing of the skin and eye

 - coughing up or vomiting blood or material that looks like coffee grounds; unusual bleeding or bruising, pink; red, or dark brown urine; or red or tarry black bowel movements